DontBaguMe/IoGR/README.md

 ## The Illusion of Gaia Randomizer (v0.7.2-beta) - <a href="https://github.com/DontBaguMe/IoGR/releases/tag/v1.0.0">Download</a>
 This randomizer is compatable with most US versions of the Illusion of Gaia ROM.
-The executable has been verified to work on both Windows and Wine operating systems.

 <a href="https://discord.gg/KfZ4VeD">Join the Community on Discord</a>

 <a href="https://www.youtube.com/watch?v=Y55btoDfuDw&list=PLe2Rz7BOWk02gsG4MnXT5D_76omVT8Q7k">Watch a Video Tutorial</a>

+#### The .exe package
+The executable has been verified to work on both Windows and Wine operating systems.

+#### the .py package
+For non-Windows user with Python 2.7 installed, use the "py" package and run the "iogr.py" script to execute the randomizer interface.

 ### Creating a Randomized ROM
-For the randomizer to function, you must ensure that "iogr.exe" is run from the same directory that also contains "iogr.ico" as well as the "bin" directory.
+For the randomizer to function, you must ensure that "iogr.exe" or "iogr.py" is run from the same directory that also contains the "bin" directory (as well as "iogr.ico" for the .exe).
 It is recommended that a copy of the US version of the Illusion of Gaia ROM also exist within this directory, to make browsing within the user interface more convenient.
 The name of the ROM file does not need to adhere to a standard format, and both .smc and .sfc file formats are accepted.

-Running "iogr.exe", inputting the desired settings, and hitting "Generate ROM" will create a randomized ROM (as well as a spoiler log) in the same directory as your original ROM file.
+Running "iogr.exe" or "iogr.py", inputting the desired settings, and hitting "Generate ROM" will create a randomized ROM (as well as a spoiler log) in the same directory as your original ROM file.
 The original file will remain intact.

 (Note: There is a US version of the ROM that contains an offset that makes it incompatable with the randomizer.
 Attempting to use this version of the ROM will result in an error.
 Sorry for the inconvenience.)